The One Tour (Alanis Morissette tour)

-The One Tour was the third concert tour by Canadian American recording artist, Alanis Morissette.
+The One Tour was the third headlining concert tour by Canadian American recording artist, Alanis Morissette.
 The tour was a continuation of the previous Junkie Tour.
 In contrast to Alanis's previous tours, she performed in places she had never toured (or rarely toured) before across Europe, North America and parts of Asia.
 In each city, she selected an ambassador through a website contest on "Z.com", to show her around and teach her the culture.

-The October 6 show at the Monument Valley, in Navajo Nation was filmed as a part of the "Music in High Places" series.
-The full show was released on DVD/VHS, titled "Live in the Navajo Nation", on August 27, 2002.
+The October 6 show at the Monument Valley, in Navajo Nation was filmed as a part of the Music in High Places series.
+The full show was released on DVD/VHS, titled Live in the Navajo Nation, on August 27, 2002.

 Setlist

 This set list is representative of the performance in Zeebrugge.
 It does not represent all concerts for the duration of the tour.